issmirnov/zap/README.md

 A short list of upcoming features and fixes, sorted by deadline.

-- GoReleaser for release automation - DONE
-- Homebrew install script - DONE
-- Systemd service script
+- Systemd service script + ubuntu install instructions.
 - configurable index page. so 'start' or 'index.html', set in top level domain config.
 - queries: so `s/dns` -> `smirnov.wiki/start?do=search&id=dns`
-- Travis CI
 - coverage and go health report badges
 - ansible role to facilitate installation
 - add check for dual "expand" keys in config